Josef Wurmheller: Channel Front

 Wurmheller's most successful day as a fighter pilot was during the Dieppe Raid on 19 August 1942.
 On that day, the Allies unsuccessfully attacked the German-occupied port of Dieppe.
 Over 6,000 infantrymen, predominantly Canadian, were supported by a Canadian armored regiment and a strong force of Royal Marines and smaller RAF landing contingents.
-Wurmheller, whose right foot was plastered in an orthopedic cast, claimed seven victories during the course of four combat missions that day, six Spitfires and a Bristol Blenheim bomber.
+Wurmheller, whose right foot was plastered in an orthopedic cast, claimed eight victories during the course of four combat missions that day, seven Spitfires and a Bristol Blenheim bomber.
 The Blenheim most likely was a misidentified Martin Baltimore.
 He had to abort his first mission due to engine trouble, suffering a minor concussion in the forced landing.
 He returned from his second mission claiming two Spitfires and a Blenheim shot down.
 His third mission resulted in the destruction of three more Spitfires, his 56th to 58th victories.
 Wurmheller claimed another Spitfire shot down on his fourth combat mission.
 The next day, 20 August, he claimed his 60th aerial victory, which earned him the German Cross in Gold (Deutsches Kreuz in Gold); it was awarded on 21 August.

 Wurmheller was promoted to Leutnant (second lieutenant) for bravery in the face of the enemy on 1 October 1942.
 Following his 67th aerial victory, achieved in about 150 combat missions, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 14 November 1942.
 He was the 146th officer or soldier of the Wehrmacht so honored.

 The United States Army Air Forces (USAAF), in particular the Eighth Air Force, began regular combat when the VIII Bomber Command attacked the Rouen–Sotteville marshalling yards in France on 17 August 1942.
 Wurmheller claimed four Boeing B-17 Flying Fortress bombers shot down on 3 January 1943.
 On 1 April 1943 he was appointed Staffelkapitän (squadron leader) of 9.
 Staffel of JG 2 "Richthofen", succeeding Hauptmann (Captain) Siegfried Schnell, who was transferred to III.
 Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing).
 Wurmheller claimed his 70th victory on 17 May, when he shot down a B-17.